nihkee/computer-science-II-projects/README.md

 Understand and apply the concept of polymorphism in C++, including function overloading and virtual functions, to write flexible and extensible code that can handle different object types efficiently.
 Learn to utilize C++ templates to write generic code that can work with multiple data types, improving code reusability and reducing redundancy.
 Develop skills in writing effective unit tests for C++ programs, using testing frameworks and techniques to ensure code correctness, reliability, and maintainability.
-Student Outcomes
-Level Of Emphasis
-ABET Outcome	Low	Medium	High
-Analyze a complex computing problem and to apply principles of computing and other relevant disciplines to identify solutions.
-X
-Design, implement, and evaluate a computing-based solution to meet a given set of computing requirements in the context of the program’s discipline.
-X
-Communicate effectively in a variety of professional contexts.
-X Recognize professional responsibilities and make informed judgments in computing practice based on legal and ethical principles.
-X
-Function effectively as a member or leader of a team engaged in activities appropriate to the program’s discipline.
-X Apply computer science theory and software development fundamentals to produce computing-based solutions.
-X Text
-Savitch, W. and Mock, K. (2016).
-Absolute C++, Sixth Edition.
-Pearson.

 Topics
 Object-oriented design concepts